Introduction

 Follow-up:

-"What ways of jumping did you like the best?"
+"What ways of jumping did you like

 "What are some other ways you could jump up and down?"